panaC/opds-server-firebase/README.md

 To use algolia we need to create an account in their website.
 Algolia is free up to a limit but like firebase, the limit is high.

+### authentification

+to secure the create, update and delete method in /publication, /webpub and /store routes.
+There is a basic authentification to had in header.
+The authentification is based on a "Bearer" token.

+you sould add in header : "Authorization : Bearer YOUR_TOKEN" By default : YOUR_TOKEN = DEFAULT_TOKEN

+and can be changed in /auth route.

 ## bootstrap this project

 if you want personalise the server.
 You have just to fork it and make your changes.
 This project is a foundation to personalise your own OPDS2 feed.

 ## setup